 About See Sharp PressChaz Bufe founded See Sharp Press in 1984 with publication of his first book, An Understandable Guide to Music Theory (now in its third edition and sixth printing).
 In 1985, See Sharp Press began publishing pamphlets with Bufe's Listen Anarchist! (now in its fifth printing).
-Since then, See Sharp has published 50 books and nearly 50 pamphlets.
+Since then, See Sharp has published over 50 books and approximately 50 pamphlets.